TASA-code/HPOD/README.md

 > Specific format must be following as indicated in the example input.txt file

 # Usage
-The repository is compile using cMake.
+The repository compiles using cMake.
 To compile the program, move to the build directory

 ```command line
 mkdir build